hfassold/nlp_finetuning_adafamily/README.md

 Code is taken and adapted from https://github.com/hfwittmann/transformer_finetuning_lightning Uses pytorch lightning.
 Demonstrates also how to modify (via 'monkey-patching') a huggingface transformer model so that it employs a _custom_ loss function.

-Regarding 'mini-batch trimming' (curriculum learning method), see my arxiv preprint at https://arxiv.org/abs/2110.13058
+Regarding 'mini-batch trimming' (curriculum learning method), see my arxiv preprint at https://arxiv.org/abs/2110.13058 (accepted for ASPAI 2021 conference)

-Regarding 'AdaFamily' (a family of novel adaptive gradient methods), see my arxiv preprint at https://arxiv.org/abs/2203.01603 .
+Regarding 'AdaFamily' (a family of novel adaptive gradient methods), see my arxiv preprint at https://arxiv.org/abs/2203.01603 (submitted to ISPR 2022 conference).
 We use the AdaFamily variant with myu = 0.25